writechoiceorg/yuno-docs/README.md

   - Managing the documentation project
   - Developing new documentation-related features
   - Benchmarking and UX improvement

+### Choosing priority
+In Jira, the priority of an issue card represents its relative importance and urgency within a project.
+Selecting issue priority is crucial to define what needs to be developed first.
+Therefore, take a look at the following bullets where each priority is explained:

+- **Highest**: These are the highest priority issues that severely impact the project or prevent it from progressing.
+Blocker or critical issues usually indicate showstoppers that need immediate attention and resolution before any other work can proceed.
+- **High**: Issues with major or high priority have a significant impact on the project but are not as severe as blockers.
+They require urgent attention and resolution to keep the project on track.
+- **Medium**: Medium priority issues have a moderate impact on the project.
+They may affect certain functionalities or cause minor inconveniences but do not halt the project's progress entirely.
+These issues are usually addressed after high-priority tasks.
+- **Low**: Low priority issues have minimal impact on the project's progress and are generally non-critical.
+They are typically minor enhancements, cosmetic changes, or non-essential tasks that can be addressed when higher priority work is complete.
+- **Lowest**: Trivial or minor priority issues represent the lowest level of importance.
+They have minimal impact on the project and are often minor enhancements or cosmetic changes that are nice to have but not crucial to the project's success.
+These issues are usually handled after all other higher priority tasks.

 ## Contributing to the GitHub repository
 In order to